 Lighting creates the true ambiance of a space.
 So whether you utilize those dimmers you never seem to appreciate you have, or you swap out your cool-toned light bulbs for warmer ones, subtle changes will bring a lot of drama and set the scene for the rest of the season.
 Also there are wonderful colored light bulbs you can change in table lamps.
-You can change out your current lighting options for foyer lights or other fixture designs like this green barn light to really add extra flare to any corner of your home.
+You can change out your current lighting options for foyer lights or other fixture designs like this green barn light to really add an extra flair to any corner or space of your home.
 The choice is yours.
 The lighting you choose will probably depend on the interior of the room.
 It’s vital that the lighting matches the mood of the room.
 If you’re struggling to find the perfect lighting option for your room, it might be worth visiting a custom lighting manufacturer to ensure that you find the best lighting option possible.
 That should help you to brighten the room up, whilst also matching the interior.

 Make your space a walk down memory lane

 With relatives and family coming in for the holidays it’s wonderful to reuse your current frames but fill them with old pictures of those guests coming into your home.
 Having your coffee table filled with old photo albums or yearbooks surrounded with lit candles is an inviting way to reminisce with old friends.